warrior1211421/Gaming-Techies/content/posts/top-10-list-best-ethernet-cable-for-gaming-with-buyers-guide.md

           For an increased level of connectivity, the cable is well equipped to provide you with a wide range of options to connect with.
 You can easily wire up all of your devices, including computers, printers, TV, X-box, NAS, VOIP devices, routers, network media players, and many others.

-          It comes with a piece of 10GBASE-T equipment that serves you the best mode of building a super-fast, perfectly reliable, and high-performing local area network when connected to routers, switches, Xbox 360, Network Printers, computers, network-attached storage devices, and many others.
+          It comes with a piece of 10GBASE-T equipment that serves you the best mode of building a super-fast, perfectly reliable, and high-performing local area network when connected to routers, switches, **[Xbox 360](https://gamingtechies.com/how-to-connect-chair-to-xbox-360/)**, Network Printers, computers, network-attached storage devices, and many others.

           The design is made to live longer and provide you with extreme level performance.
 It has four twisted pair conductors, a top-level PVC Jacket, bare copper conductors for higher conductivity and tensile strength than aluminum conductors.
 These expensive great performance copper wires are suitable for gamers to provide smooth and undistorted internet speeds.
 With its 3rd-HDPE Jacket, it is efficient to prevent any current loss and provide you great safety all the time during the use.